artur-titov/artur-titov/README.md

-👌🏼 Software and DevOps/Platform Engineer specializing in Cloud and On-premise solutions architecture, as well as AI software development.

-🫰🏼 I specialize in automating the Software Development Life Cycle (SDLC) and business processes.
+As a Platform and Software Engineer, I specialize on DevOps practices and automating the software development life cycle.

 #### Skills: